Chart Color Schemes

 Health performance in Anna Bay is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Anna Bay faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is relatively low at approximately 49%, covering around 3,333 people, compared to the national average of 55.3%.
+Private health cover stands at approximately 49% of the total population (~3,333 people), lower than the national average of 55.3%.

-The most frequent medical issues are arthritis (13.2%) and mental health concerns (8.5%), with 60.4% reporting no medical ailments, slightly higher than the Rest of NSW's 59.3%.
-Anna Bay has a higher proportion of seniors aged 65 and over at 34.6%, totaling around 2,362 people, compared to Rest of NSW's 28.1%.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in related metrics.
+The most frequent medical issues are arthritis (13.2%) and mental health concerns (8.5%), while 60.4% report no medical ailments, slightly higher than the Rest of NSW figure at 59.3%.
+Anna Bay has a higher proportion of seniors aged 65 and over, at 34.6% (2,362 people), compared to 28.1% in Rest of NSW.
+Health outcomes among seniors present some difficulties but perform better than the general population in health metrics.

 Frequently Asked Questions - Health